 If you would like to access information about the Council that isn’t already contained within the publication scheme you can contact us directly to discuss the nature of your request, or you can make ‘formal’ requests through these links:

-- to find out more about making a request for information under the Freedom of Information Act please click here.
+- To find out more about making a request for information under the Freedom of Information Act, please visit the Information Commissioners Office website.

-- to find out more about making a subject access request under the Data Protection Act please click here.
+- To find out more about making a subject access request under the Data Protection Act, please visit the Information Commissioners office website.